Eligibility

 Jury

-The jury is selected from members of our artist board as well as distinguished performers and educators with a national platform.
+The jury is selected from members of the CYAS artist board as well as distinguished performers and educators with a national platform.

 Jury members are prohibited from having musicians immediately studying with them as contestants of the competition.